Daily High to Daily Low: Is It Safe to Buy Koninklijke Philips N.V. (PHG)?

 Koninklijke Philips N.V.
-(NYSE:PHG) went down by -3.74% from its latest closing price compared to the recent 1-year high of $48.31.
-The company’s stock price has collected -15.11% of loss in the last five trading sessions.
+(NYSE:PHG) went up by 6.19% from its latest closing price compared to the recent 1-year high of $48.31.
+The company’s stock price has collected 10.24% of gains in the last five trading sessions.
 Barron’s reported on 07/25/22 that Philips Stock Sinks After Cut to Sales Guidance

 Is It Worth Investing in Koninklijke Philips N.V.
 (NYSE :PHG) Right Now?